vinceumo/todo/tutorial.md

 #### Delete a list

 We are going to start with the **delete list** button.
-We are going to create a new method, `deleteList`.
+Create a new method, `deleteList`.
 It will remove the currently shown list and show the first one.

 ```js
 //...